DELOACH BLOG

 Posted by Anthony DeLoach, President on Jan 31, 2023 10:43:25 AM

 PFAS, or 'the forever chemicals, due to their long-lasting nature, are present in nonstick cookware, food packaging, and stain repellents and can cause health issues.
-Knowing the sources, making conscious decisions about products, limiting processed and packaged foods, and opting for safer alternatives is essential.
+Knowing the sources, making conscious decisions about products, limiting processed and packaged foods, and opting for safer alternatives are essential.
 You can protect yourself and your family from potential harm through these steps.

 What is PFAS?